Librarian: Have you given any thought to how many books you'd like to read this summer?

 Note: If your child is like mine and aims for a crazy number of books, you can always change the goal as you go along.
 They told me they want the children to reach their goals so you can adjust the amount (up or down) as the summer progresses.

-When they reach their goal and finish their log book (and or September 10 rolls around) they bring it in and have their name entered to win one of the big prizes that are randomly drawn from all of the club members who submit their books at the end of the summer (like bikes, lego, and pool parties - the kids of stuff kids' dreams are made of!).
+When they reach their goal and finish their log book (and or September 10 rolls around) they bring it in and have their name entered to win one of the big prizes that are randomly drawn from all of the club members who submit their books at the end of the summer (like bikes, lego, and pool parties - the stuff kids' dreams are made of!).

 There's also an online website for the book club with lots of activities and book suggestions for different ages.
 I also like how Mama's Manuscript (another local blogger) has set things up to help her boys reach their goals.